 Where to Get Makeup Artist Insurance Cover

 Simply Googling “insurance for makeup artists” provides plenty of results.
-This is because makeup artistry has become a more recognised job in recent years.
+It is because makeup artistry has become a more recognised job in recent years.
 Therefore, lots of insurance companies now offer a policy tailored to this profession.
 Some companies also specialise in insurance for the beauty industries.

 Once you have a list of suitable insurance policies, it is sensible to compare what level of protection each one offers.
 It is also essential to read the policy document, as well as all terms and conditions.
 If there is anything you do not understand, speak to the customer advisors at the insurance firm for clarification.

 In short, you must make sure the policy fully meets your requirements and business activities.
 Without doing this, you might not be covered as you think – and will only find this out when making a claim.
-This could be an expensive mistake.
+It could be an expensive mistake.

 - For BECTU members in the UK, you can get public liability and equipment cover as an extra to membership.